cagininc/CatchMyTune/README.md

 - **Tailwind CSS**: Enables rapid, consistent styling with flexibility in design.

 ## 📈 Features
+- **Spotify Search Bar**: Allows users to search songs  for analysis.
 - **Audio File Upload**: Allows users to upload audio files for analysis.
 - **Spotify Link Support**: Accepts Spotify links to provide detailed track insights.
 - **Key & Tempo Analysis**: Displays information on key, tempo, and other attributes for each uploaded or linked song.